·

 o A sudden drop in temperature below 0°C can damage young buds, shoots, and blossoms.

-o Especially sensitive are the stages of bud break and young green shoots.
+o Especially sensitive are the stages of bud break and the development of young green shoots and flowers.
+Temperatures below 0°C during flowering may cause complete yield loss.

 Early Budding in Unstable Weather

-o Warm periods in February–March can trigger early sap flow.
+o Warm periods in February–March can trigger early sap flow and bud swelling.

-o Subsequent cold snaps can severely damage tissues due to their high water content.
+o Subsequent cold snaps can severely damage tissues due to their high water content and lack of lignification.

 Insufficient Winter Hardiness